LeonCChen/EAI21/README.md

 #### Assessment
 Follow the examples in the video on your own.
 Answer in your Git repo:
 - What is my output size if: Input = (100,100), kernel size=(2,2), stride of 1 and no pooling?
+Answer: (100-2+0)/1 = **99x99**

 - How many weights do I have if I have 24 such filters stacked (conv2_24)?
+Answer:

 - What is a better idea: To use one larger kernel (7,7) or multiple stacked smaller ones, 3x(3,3)?
+Answer: Multiple stacked smaller kernels whats the whole point of the Convolution NN we try the reduce the X and Y but increase the depth

 - Solve for the padding (P), in terms of I, F and S, if we want the input and output size to remain the same.